nathankadria/nathankadria.github.io/_projects/cars.md

 BUY: 900 | SELL: 1300

 This was the first car I ever bought, and the price reflects it.
 It wouldn't start, so I towed it home.
 I ended up replacing the starter, finding out it had tons of rust, and then selling it and just barely breaking even.
 I ended up becoming friends with someone at Northeastern whose friend bought the car from me, and he told me that the guy often hotboxed the car, ended up drifting the car into a curb, and sold it for 2k-that's how crazy the E36 market got.
 At least he was having fun with it!

+## 2010 Mazda 5 Minivan (Manual!)
+Gift from parents

+I had plenty of firsts in this car.
+First time driving stick on public roads, first car, first time driving friends around.
+I made so many good memories, and this car was a big reason for why I became a car enthusiast in the first place.
+It might just be a minivan, but it handled pretty nicely, and of course, it was stick shift.
+That's all you really need to have fun.
+Of course, I ended up burning up the clutch.
+I replaced the clutch with some help from my dad.
+It was the biggest job either of us had ever done on a car, and it gave me the confidence to work on cars in the future.